automl/symbolic-explanations-hpo/README.md

 ## Details on Running the Experiments

-In the following, we describe how to run the experiments.
+In the following, we describe how to run the experiments in more detail.
 The overall process consists of the following steps:
 1. Run the Bayesian optimization-powered hyperparameter optimization tool SMAC and collect (a) the meta-data consisting of the evaluated configurations and their performance and (b) the final surrogate model.
 2. Learn a symbolic regression model on either (a) the collected meta-data, or (b) randomly sampled configurations, which are evaluated using the true cost function, or (c) randomly sampled configurations, whose performance is estimated using the Gaussian process.

 ### Run Settings

 Which models and datasets should be included in the experiments can be defined in `utils/hpobench_utils`.
-By default, 8 datasets and 5 models are included.
+As done in the paper, by default, 8 datasets and 5 models are included.
 For each model and dataset, one hyperparameter-combination is evaluated.
 This can be adapted by modifying the parameter `max_hp_comb` inside the run scripts.
 The argument `job_id`, which can be passed to the run scripts, is an index to iterate over all models, hyperparameter-combinations, and datasets.

 By default, the experiments are run for one parsimony coefficient (0.0001).
-To run the symbolic explanation with multiple values for the parsimony coefficient, more values can be added to the `parsimony_coefficient_space` defined in the run script.
+To run the symbolic regression with multiple values for the parsimony coefficient, more values can be added to the parameter `parsimony_coefficient_space` defined in the `run_symbolic_explanation_hpobench.py script.

 ### Collection of Training Samples for the Symbolic Regression